Skip to main navigation

 How Well It Works

-TMS is often a helpful short-term treatment for depression and OCD.
-It also may help with anxiety and post-traumatic stress disorder (PTSD).
-And it may help with chronic pain.
+TMS may be helpful for certain mental health conditions, such as depression.
+It also may help with other conditions, such as anxiety, post-traumatic stress disorder (PTSD), and obsessive-compulsive disorder (OCD).
+But more research is needed to find out how well it works.
+It may help with chronic pain.
 It sometimes helps with migraine headaches.

-If your first course of treatments helps with your symptoms, your doctor may recommend more daily treatments.
+If your first course of treatment helps with your symptoms, your doctor may recommend more daily treatments.
 Or you may be able to switch to other treatments that you get less often.

 Risks